DelCoding/wydomain/README.md

   -h, --help      show this help message and exit
   -d , --domain   domain name
   -o , --out      result out file
+  -f , --file     batch domain discover with file, Don't use -d where using -f
 ```

 ### 3. 查看结果